AnykeyNL/OCI-AutoScale/README.md

 A single resource can contain multiple tags.
 A Weekend/Weekday tag overrules an AnyDay tag.
 A specific day of the week tag (ie. Monday) overrules all other tags.

-The value of the tag needs to contain 24 numbers (else it is ignored), separated by commas.
+The value of the tag needs to contain 24 numbers and/or wildcards (*) (else it is ignored), separated by commas.
 If the value is 0 it will power off the resource (if that is supported for that resource).
 Any number higher then 0 will re-scale the resource to that number.
 If the resource is powered off, it first will power-on the resource and then scale to the correct size.

+When a wild card is used, the service will stay unmodified for that hour.
+For example, the below schedule will turn of a compute instance in the evening/night, but allows the user to manage the state during the day.

+Schedule.AnyDay : 0,0,0,0,0,0,0,0,*,*,*,*,*,*,*,*,0,0,0,0,0,0,0,0

 ![Scaling Example Instance Pool](http://oc-blog.com/wp-content/uploads/2019/06/ScaleExamplePool.png)